cabinetofcuriosity/cabinetofcuriosity_site/_posts/2019-02-19-part2_globi_exploration.md

 Here, the source 'Actinopterygii' itself is in the class level.
 And we can see that the top target class of 'Actinopterygii' preys on is also 'Actinopterygii', which means the species under 'Actinopterygii' always preys on species under same the same class.
 But what is Actinopterygii?

 <a name="section3"></a>
-# make your data output come alive with automation of URL links to Wikipedia
+# Make your data output come alive with automation of URL links to Wikipedia

 <figure>
     <img src="../assets/img/2019-02-19-part2_globi_exploration/fish2.jpg" alt="my alt text">